MariaJCM/Lattices_Eigenfrequencies_Dispersion/README.md

 Use these files to test and reproduce the MATLAB analysis.

-**Note:**
+**Note**
-The code and `.rpt` files provided correspond to the rectangular lattice illustrated in **Figure 6** of the journal article:
+The code and `.rpt` files provided correspond to the rectangular lattice illustrated in **Figure 6** of the journal article below.

 > Carrillo-Munoz, Maria, and Bhisham Sharma.
-> "Identifying elastic wave polarization and bandgaps in periodic solid media."
+> “Identifying elastic wave polarization and bandgaps in periodic solid media.”
 > *International Journal of Mechanical Sciences* 252 (2023): 108363.

-and to **Section 5.3.1** of the dissertation:

-> _"A Novel Method to Study the Dynamic Behavior of Lattice Structures."_
-> PhD Dissertation, Wichita State University, 2023.

-## Further Reading
+## Further reading

-For additional background and a detailed description of the methodology, see the Dissertation work:
+For additional background and methodology details, see the dissertation:

-- Carrillo-Munoz, Maria J. "A Novel Method to Study the Dynamic Behavior of Lattice Structures."
-PhD diss., Wichita State University, 2023. https://soar.wichita.edu/server/api/core/bitstreams/02df9974-b461-4e1e-b055-70390e7482d9/content
+- Carrillo-Munoz, Maria J. *A Novel Method to Study the Dynamic Behavior of Lattice Structures.* PhD Dissertation, Wichita State University, 2023. https://soar.wichita.edu/server/api/core/bitstreams/02df9974-b461-4e1e-b055-70390e7482d9/content

 ## Citation

 If you use this code or method, please cite:

 - Carrillo-Munoz, Maria, and Bhisham Sharma.
-"Identifying elastic wave polarization and bandgaps in periodic solid media." *International Journal of Mechanical Sciences* 252 (2023): 108363. https://www.sciencedirect.com/science/article/pii/S0020740323002655
+“Identifying elastic wave polarization and bandgaps in periodic solid media.” *International Journal of Mechanical Sciences* 252 (2023): 108363. https://www.sciencedirect.com/science/article/pii/S0020740323002655

 ## License